-I have snapshots of the twin aftermath at 5 weeks postpartum, 7 weeks, and then not again until 5 months.
-I’m at 6 months now and I feel like not much has changed since the most recent photo one month ago…although the bloat factor shifts around a bit depending on a few things like diet within the previous few days, adequate hydration, hormones, etc. (I’m not alone here, right?!).
+As for tummy documentation, I have snapshots of the twin aftermath at 5 weeks postpartum, 7 weeks, and then not again until 5 months (it’s like I’ve been busy or something).
+I’m at 6 months now, and feel like not much has changed since the most recent photo one month ago…although the bloat factor DOES shift around a bit depending on a few things like diet within the previous few days, adequate hydration, hormones, etc. (I’m not alone here, right?!).

 I feel like this was a good day with minimal bloat, woohoo!
 Also note in the photo showing my C section incision that I’m lifting up my skin to actually give you a decent view.
 The stitching was cleanly done and overall healed up as well as I could have hoped for…and that’s enough for me, for now.
 And what else can we do but live in the ‘now’ and just be grateful?
 Grateful for our amazing bodies that can do hard things.